 Asterisks report the level of significance of the correlations as follows: *** p<0.01, ** p<0.05, * p<0.1

 Table 2a reports on the Demographic and Socio-economic variables.
 Urban population percentage and total size had a weak correlation in the early stages, matching greater transmission risk in urban settings.
 Unexpected was the correlation with total population size.
-Also unexpected was the lack of influence in inter-country comparisons of proportion of persons living in poverty, the Gini index of inequality, or proportion of elderly population, since within country poverty and deprivation are considered exacerbating factors for Covid-19, and the elderly are a major vulnerable group.
+Also unexpected was the lack of influence in inter-country comparisons of proportion of persons living in poverty, the Gini index of inequality, or proportion of elderly population, since within country poverty and deprivation are considered exacerbating factors for Covid-19 vulnerability, and the elderly are a major vulnerable group.
 Tertiary education enrolment was linked with lower December case rates.

 Table 2b shows that Societal Value items are not notably associated with any effects.
 By contrast, in Table 2c measures of Public Trust from the European Values Study and the World Bank show interesting correlations - trust in the health care system is intriguingly weakly linked with higher deaths at the beginning of the pandemic, has no linkage with deaths after another six months, but is more strongly linked with lower case rates by the end of the second wave.
 The following of politics on radio, and within the EU on social media, is correlated with lower death rates cumulative to November, but not with the other impact measures.
 Participation in civil society has a weak correlation within the broader European group.
 Confidence in government, and valuing public services, have little impact.